Is Beta-Alanine Worth It to Boost Muscle and Workout Performance?

 So, beta-alanine supplementation can provide a valuable assist in muscle endurance and exercise performance.

 People use creatine monohydrate to increase the intensity of their workouts because it helps your muscle cells produce energy.
 That means more weight, more reps, more power output and more muscle mass in less time.
 Studies show beta-alanine used in conjunction with creatine helps you push a little further and delays muscle fatigue.

 Creatine isn’t just for muscles.
 You can read more about the full-body benefits of creatine here.

 Suggested beta-alanine dosage and when to take beta-alanine

-Exercise days: Start with 1 gram, and work your way up to 2 grams before working out.
-Some people add another gram or two after a workout, but that’s up to you and your fitness level.
+Exercise days: Start with 1 gram of beta-alanine, and work your way up to 2 grams as a pre-workout supplement.
+Some people add another gram or two post-workout, but that’s up to you and your fitness level.

 Rest days: 2 grams in the morning, with creatine